Hircinus/pixel/docs/Installation.md

 ...
 ```

-Alternatively, using those same links, you can download the files and host them locally.
+Alternatively, using those same tags, you can download the files and host them locally.